hotaanubhab/Sphere-Engine-App/README.md

     node app.js

   ***
+    After getting the API Keys and endpoints please specify the following in a .env file in the root directory.<br>
+    MONGO_URI = "" // Mongo cluster URI****
+    PROBLEMS_API = "" // Endpoint from Sphere Engine Dashboard<br>
+    ACCESS_TOKEN = "" // Acess token from Sphere Engine Dashboard<br>
+    SECRET = "" // A string used to sign the JWT for verification , it can be any string but shouldn't be shared outside organization to prevent unauthorized access.

 ## How To Use

   The landing page consists of 4 main parts- 'Solve'  , 'Admin' , 'Add' and 'Login':
+  On the solve page participants cant select the problem they want to solve.

   <p align='center'><img src=screenshots\1.PNG>